-Furthermore, all surveillance is required to be placed in clearly visible places with signs indicating surveillance is taking place.
+Furthermore, all equipment needs to be clearly visible to employees.
+Further, employers need to put up signs indicating that surveillance is taking place.

-Covert surveillance refers to surveillance that is undertaken without the knowledge of the employee(s).
-The Act strictly prohibits covert surveillance unless the employer obtains a ‘covert surveillance authority’ which has been issued by a Magistrate authorising the surveillance to determine whether the employee(s) are involved in unlawful activity at work.
+Covert surveillance refers to surveillance that is undertaken without the knowledge of the employee/s.
+The Act strictly prohibits covert surveillance unless the employer obtains a ‘covert surveillance authority’.
+This has to be granted by a Magistrate for the purposes of determining whether the employee/s are partaking in unlawful activity at work.

-When issuing a covert surveillance authority, the Magistrate will consider the following:
+When issuing a covert surveillance authority, the Magistrate will consider:

 - The seriousness of the unlawful activity;